Short-eared Owl

 Habitat

-Short-eared Owls prefer open habitats with low vegetation including grasslands, old pastures, and occasionally agricultural fields.
+Short-eared Owls prefer open grassy habitats with low vegetation like grasslands, prairie, old pastures, and occasionally agricultural fields.
 A large factor in influencing its habitat choice is food abundance.

 Threats